Judiciary of New York: Attorneys

 The Court of Appeals promulgates rules for admission to practice law in New York.
 The New York State Education Department promulgates standards for law school education (which defer to the requirements of the Rules of the New York Court of Appeals pertaining to legal education and prerequisites to the study of law), and the New York State Board of Law Examiners administers the New York State bar examination.

 Attorneys are admitted to the New York bar by one of the Appellate Division departments rather than by the Court of Appeals, though once admitted to any of the Appellate Division departments the attorney is admitted to practice and appear before all New York courts, including the Court of Appeals.
-Applicants must be interviewed in person by a member of the Appellate Division department's Character and Fitness Committee after passing the Uniform Bar Exam, Multistate Professional Responsibility Examination, New York Law Course, and New York Law Exam.
+Applicants must be interviewed in person by a member of the Appellate Division department's character and fitness committee after passing the Uniform Bar Exam, Multistate Professional Responsibility Examination, New York Law Course, and New York Law Exam.

 Lawyers are regulated by various state laws, the Rules of Professional Conduct (based on the ABA Model Rules of Professional Conduct), and rules adopted by each department of the Appellate Division.
 Each department of the Appellate Division has attorney grievance committees that investigate complaints of attorney misconduct and may issue reprimands or recommend censure, suspension, or disbarment to the Appellate Division.

 The New York State Bar Association is a voluntary bar association of New York, but others exist such the New York City Bar Association.

 District attorneys

 All counties (including each of the five counties of New York City) elect a district attorney for four-year terms, whose duty it is to prosecute all crimes and offenses cognizable by the courts of the county.

 District attorneys are legally permitted to delegate the prosecution of petty crimes or offenses.
-For example, prosecutors don't normally handle New York City Criminal Court summons court cases, and the NYPD's Legal Bureau has a memorandum of understanding with the district attorneys, at least in Manhattan, allowing the NYPD to selectively prosecute them.
+For example, prosecutors do not normally handle New York City Criminal Court summons court cases, and the NYPD's Legal Bureau has a memorandum of understanding with the district attorneys, at least in Manhattan, allowing the NYPD to selectively prosecute them.

 Public defenders

 The system of public defenders is run by county governments.
 Each county must provide representation by any combination of a public defender, legal aid society, and/or panel of qualified lawyers (pursuant to County Law article 18-B).
-For a comparison of relative activity in 2009 in New York City, legal aid societies handled 290,251 cases of which 568 went to trial, whereas 18-B lawyers represented 42,212 defendants of which 623 went to trial.
+For a comparison of relative activity in 2009 in New York City, legal aid societies handled 290,251 cases, of which 568 went to trial, whereas 18-B lawyers represented 42,212 defendants of which 623 went to trial.

 The state Mental Hygiene Legal Service (MHLS) provides legal representation, advice, and assistance to mentally disabled persons under the care or jurisdiction of state-operated or licensed facilities concerning their admission, retention, care, or treatment.